-FactoryStudio uses the term "tag" to refer to real-time variables and their associated historical data.
+In FactoryStudio and throughout this guide, the term "tag" refers to any real-time variable or its associated historical data.
 Tags usually map to devices, such as PLC registers or other physical equipment in the production process.
 A tag can also be connected to entries in SQL databases, external data sources, or an internally calculated value.

-All tags have a specific type, such as an integer, text, or date and time.
-FactoryStudio provides over a dozen predefined types and allows users to define new types.
-In addition, some tags may be defined as arrays, and some tags may have optional parameters.
+All tags have a specific type, such as integer, text, or date and time.
+FactoryStudio provides over a dozen predefined types, and allows users to define new types as well.
+In addition, some tags may be defined as arrays, and tags may have optional parameters.

 Tags are the process variables for your application.
 Use tags and their properties to set up the data model for your process.

-Although FactoryStudio provides many predefined types, you may need to define your own type.
-Templates are used to do this.
-Templates may be defined with properties similar to those of predefined types.
-Each template represents a user-defined type that can be used in the same manner as predefined types.
+Although FactoryStudio provides many predefined types, sometimes you may need to define your own type.
+This is done using a template.
+Templates may be defined with properties similar to those of a predefined type. each template represents a user-defined type that you can use in the same manner as predefined types.

-Using templates, you can add to the types of tags available for your project by creating new types to fit your application needs.
-This could be as machine data, equipment status, vessels, or as the representation of any asset attributes in your plant.
+Using templates, you can extend the types of tags available and create new types to fit your application needs, such as machine data, equipment status, vessels, or the representation of any asset attributes in your plant.

 |On this page:|

 FactoryStudio provides 13 built-in tag types, most of which are based directly on .NET datatypes.
-The 13 built-in tag types are summarized in the following table.
+These are summarized in the following table.

 0 through 1